BestTimesToVisit.com Logo

 Frequently Asked Questions

-Are there any local customs or etiquette I should be aware of when visiting villages or smaller tavernas?
+Are there any specific cultural nuances I should be aware of when interacting with locals?

-Greeks are incredibly hospitable, but a little respect goes a long way.
-When visiting a village or a family-run taverna, a simple 'kalimera' (good morning) or 'kalispera' (good evening) is always appreciated.
-If you're invited for coffee or a drink, it's polite to accept, and don't be surprised if you're offered a small sweet treat – it's a sign of welcome.
-Dressing modestly when visiting churches or monasteries is also important.
+Greeks are incredibly hospitable, but a little politeness goes a long way.
+A simple 'kalimera' (good morning) or 'kalispera' (good evening) when entering a shop or taverna is always appreciated.
+Don't be surprised if you're offered a small treat or a glass of raki; accepting is a sign of goodwill.

 How many days do you need in Kos, Greece?